 Our automated rules can help you get rid of most of the auto direct messages (DMs) sent by bots on Twitter.
 You can do this by adding the names of the bots to your list since they’re usually included in the DM.
 The known bots are: crowdfire, communit, TrueTwit, bestfollowers, TopNewFollowers, communit.
 New ones come and go, just add them to this initial list and you’ll save even more time.

 Our CEO Emeric swears by this rule for his Twitter account.

 Automated “Thank Yous”

 Our automated rules can help you get rid of most of the automated “thank you” DMs you’re probably receiving when you follow new people.
 This is especially useful if you’re following a lot of people regularly.

 Just create a rule automatically reviewing DMs with “thank you” like sentences and you’ll save yourself hours of work!
 The list we use for our own Twitter profiles are: for following, the follow, your follow, you can follow us, for connecting, for joining, 4 follow, 4 the follow.

 You can always add more keywords or key phrases as you notice new ones that you’d like to get rid of and have a pattern that clearly indicates the automated “thank you” kind of message.

-Our Content Marketing Director Lisa has been using this Twitter moderation rule for years.
+Our product marketing manager Lisa has been using this Twitter moderation rule for years.